Mark-MDO47/ArduinoClass/README.md

 | WS2812B RGB 8-LED Strip | < $2 |
 | HC-SR04 Sonar Range Detector | < $2 |

-These kits do not include the following.
-If you provide USB connections to your laptop, you should be able to do all of the projects as I will bring all the rest for our use.
+Please try to bring a USB cable from your laptop to the Arduino Nano.
+The Nano has a USB Mini-B female so your cable should end in USB Mini-B male; for more information see the references in lesson 01_BlinkingLED.
+I will have at least one extra USB-A to USB Mini-B cable available for the class.

-- USB cables (I will have at least one extra available for the class)
+You should then be able to do all of the projects as I will bring all the following for our use.
 - connectors, clips, harnesses, and wires
 - old style simple LED
 - push button